 Sources of Plantation, Florida Drinking Water

+Where does Plantation get its water from?
 The city of Plantation gets its water from the Biscayne aquifer.
 The water treatment plants use an advanced thin film composite membrane in place of chemical softening to treat 13 million gallons a day (MGD) of raw groundwater from the Biscayne aquifer.
 This water is distributed to Plantation Utilities customers for drinking, cooking, washing, irrigation, leisure and fire protection.
 Is Plantation's tap water safe to drink?